pkuzqh/ICSE23Repair/README.md

 # ICSE2023Repair
-A PyTorch Implementation of "Tare: Type-Aware Neural Program Repair"
+A PyTorch Implementation of ["Tare: Type-Aware Neural Program Repair"](https://xiongyingfei.github.io/papers/ICSE23a.pdf).

 # Introduction
 Automated program repair (APR) aims to reduce the effort for software development.
 With the development of deep learning, lots of DL-based APR approaches have been proposed using an encoder-decoder architecture.
 Despite the promising performance, these models share one same limitation: generating lots of untypable patches.
 The main reason for this phenomenon is that the existing models do not consider the constraints of code captured by a set of typing rules.